Route10 Firmware 1.4g Released!

 Have to agree, it’s been many months since the last update.

-Releasing the first update in 3 months (almost to the day), before a long weekend that doesn’t disclose patching a high severity security vulnerability is unacceptable.
-This is made worse particularly given the switch firmware last week needed to be rolled back, and noting that support will be limited.
+Releasing the first update in 3 months (almost to the day), before a long weekend that doesn’t disclose patching a high severity security vulnerability is not a great plan.

 This update very much could have waited for Monday to roll around!